SU's season ends in NCAA Tournament 2nd round with blowout loss to UConn

 Even Syracuse’s first-half 18-14 advantage on the boards vanished.
 Following a Mangakahia turnover, every Orange jersey turned and watched Evina Westbrook corral a missed jumper and lay it back in uncontested.
 Hillsman called another timeout, then Aaliyah Edwards did the same thing on the opposite block on the next play.

+Late in the third quarter with the Huskies up 58-34, Bueckers knocked the ball off Syracuse out of bounds.
+The freshman pointed the other way, smiling and bobbing her head as she went.
+UConn’s ensuing possession ended in an and-1 attempt for Olivia Nelson-Ododa while her four teammates whooped and stomped around the Alamodome court with authority.

+“It just got away kinda quick,” Mangakahia said.
+“Their transition points were really good.
+If we missed, they pushed it down our throats.”

-The last time these two teams met, UConn was on a 108-game win streak, and Syracuse was “trying to be a great team.”
-As another talented senior class exited a final time, again it’s the Huskies who reminded SU where it currently sits and who it’s still searching to become.
+The last time these two teams met, UConn was on a 108-game win streak, and Syracuse was “trying to be a great team,” Hillsman said.
+As another talented senior class exited a final time, it was once again the Huskies who reminded SU where it currently sits and who it’s still searching to become.

 Published on March 23, 2021 at 11:19 pm